yuvraj24/MovieCreator/README.md

 MERN Stack is a Javascript Stack that is used for easier and faster deployment of full-stack web applications.
 MERN Stack comprises of 4 technologies namely: MongoDB, Express, React and Node.js.
 It is designed to make the development process smoother and easier.

+* **Mongo DB** : A document-based open source database, that provides you scalability and flexibility.
+* **Express JS** : A structured base designed to develop web applications and APIs.
+* **React JS** : A Javascript Front-end library for building user interfaces.
+Maintained by Facebook.
+* **Node JS** : A javascript runtime built on Chrome’s V8 JS engine.

 Each of these 4 powerful technologies provides an end-to-end framework for the developers to work in and each of these technologies play a big part in the development of web applications ❤️

 ## Getting Started